what is a medical assistant?

 If you want a medical assistant job that pays on the higher end of the spectrum, it's important to choose your job carefully.
 On average, medical assistants make more when they live in big cities or work in areas with a high demand for healthcare.
 Certain types of healthcare facilities also tend to pay more.
 Those working in hospitals or outpatient care centers get a higher salary than those working in private clinics.
 If you select a job that includes opportunities to work evenings, weekends, or holidays, you can earn even more with overtime pay.

 Would you like to know what a medical assistant earns?
 Where the highest salaries are paid for a medical assistant?
-Then check out this medical assistant salary page and find out all about the salary of a medical assistant in the USA.
+Then check out this salary comparison tool and find out all about the salary of a medical assistant in the USA.

 types of medical assistant